-During an initial stage administration of thickeners such as Bi1 may be sufficient to increase the consistency of liquid foods and avoid intake episodes.
+In a first phase the administration of thickeners such as Bi1 Clear or Bi1 espesante may be sufficient to increase the consistency of liquid foods and avoid aspiration episodes.

 “In accordance with article 15 of the Spanish Law on Guarantees and Rational Use of Medicines and Healthcare products, the information set out in the following sections is aimed for healthcare professionals who carry out their activities in Spain and are subject to Spanish law.”